 The HMRC trade data is initially assigned to JFSQ product codes on the basis of the latest cross-reference supplied by international organisations.
 The cross-reference provides guidance to countries on the allocation of detailed product codes to the categories covered in the JFSQ.
-A 6 digit level (Harmonised System, or HS) is available for use by all countries; for EU countries, trade data are also available at the 8 digit level (Combined Nomenclature, or CN).
-The initial UK estimates are therefore based on the 8 digit CN product codes.
 In producing these initial estimates, a factor of 0.5 is applied for products where only part of a code is assigned (generally for identifying tropical species).